tlapinsk/colab-examples/README.md

 3. [MNIST Transfer CNN](https://keras.io/examples/mnist_transfer_cnn/)

 The second project added to this repo.
 Again, another simple example pulled from the Keras documentation.
-It shows how we can train a model on 5 MNIST digits (0-4) and transfer over the learned model to the next 5 digits (5-9).
+It shows how we can train a model on the first 5 MNIST digits (0-4) and transfer over the learned model to the next 5 digits (5-9).